 - Review Logs

-This will show you what's blocked, whats allowed, etc. The cert_sha256 hash shown in the log can be used to create whitelist rules
+This will show you what's blocked, whats allowed, etc. The cert_sha256 hash shown in the log can be used to create allowlist rules

 - Find Certificate Information